Teriyaki sauce is so wonderfully flavorful, and it goes perfectly with bold-flavored fish such as salmon.

 - 1 tablespoon honey

-- 1 teaspoon minced garlic
+- 1 teaspoon minced fresh garlic

-- 1 teaspoon minced ginger
+- 1 teaspoon minced fresh ginger root

 - 4 (6 oz) wild salmon fillets